 We incubate the people, ideas, and conversations needed for equity-driven innovation in DC’s public schools.

 At CityBridge, we are guided by an unshakable belief in the equal worth of every person: Regardless of station, regardless of calling, every individual has equal value and deserves access to abundant opportunity.
 For us, this belief translates into service to the children of Washington, D.C., where the majority of schoolchildren face some disadvantage or adversity.

-We believe schools are the best and most promising settings to address these inequities.
-CityBridge Education represents the early stage of the school development pipeline: In partnership with D.C.’s traditional public (DCPS) and charter sectors, we incubate and launch new schools and transform existing ones.
-Our goal: 25 in Five—redesign or launch 25 innovative public schools within five years in our nation’s capital.
+We believe education is the best and most promising tool to address these inequities.
+CityBridge Education represents the early stage of the school development pipeline.
+In partnership with D.C.’s traditional public (DCPS) and charter sectors, we incubate and launch new, innovative schools and projects.

 Our city has had a unique—and almost startling—decade of educational success, acknowledged nationwide as a model for urban reform.
 But success begs the question that informs our new body of work: What’s next?
 How do we acknowledge and celebrate progress while calling urgent attention to the majority of our students who are still not college-ready?
 How do we create the entrepreneurial energy and political climate to deliver the next level of opportunity for all students?
 And how should the next portfolio of schools and ventures differ from our best models today?